The Ultimate Home Inspection Checklist

 Depending on your geographical location and the weather there, a finely tuned heating, ventilation, and air conditioning (HVAC) system might be a top priority on your home inspections list.

 Does the house you’re considering have an HVAC system?
-An older property might not, in which case you might want to research and price the purchase and installation of a system.
+An older property might not, in which case you may want to research and price the purchase and installation of a system.

-If the property does have HVAC, does it work and how old is it?
+If the property does have HVAC, does the system work and how old is it?
 If it doesn’t work, or work well, you’ll want to find out what it will cost to repair or replace it.

 If the system is practically vintage, the Department of Energy says it might be worthwhile to replace it, as newer models are more efficient and likely to lower your energy costs.